 Attending TRB also allowed me to see our nation's capital.
 The highlight of my free time came when I observed a live session of the Supreme Court.
 What a thrill it was to be in a room with the nine justices responsible for interpreting the U.S. Constitution.
 Needless to say, receiving the Student of the Year award was an incredible experience.
 Thank you, UTCM, for taking the time to recognize students like me.
 The honor is greatly appreciated!
-TRB so I knew how to make the most of my trip.
-For students, the annual meeting is exciting in two ways: we get to put faces with all the names we encounter in our studies and we get to visit one of the greatest cities in the country.
-I spent my days attending sessions and poster presentations and participating in commeeting.
-This was my second time to attend New UTCM Projects (cont. from p.
+At the CUTC banquet I spoke with distin- New UTCM Projects (cont. from p.
 1) More information on these projects is available at http://utcm.tamu.edu under "Projects".
-RESEARCH "Impacts of Rural Funding and Allocation Changes on Rural Transit" • J. Arndt and S. Edrington • 01.01.10 - 12.31.10 • \$65,000 "Best Practices and Outreach for Active Traffic Management" • B. Kuhn • 01.01.10 - 12.31.10 • \$122,000 "Real-Timing the 2010 Urban Mobility Report" • T. Lomax • 01.01.10 - 12.31.10 • \$170,000 "Development of a Short-Term Prediction Model for Commercial Vehicle Crossing University Transportation Center for MobilityTM College Station, TX 77843-3135 Upwardly Mobile is produced by:
+RESEARCH "Impacts of Rural Funding and Allocation Changes on Rural Transit" • J. Arndt and S. Edrington • 01.01.10 - 12.31.10 • \$65,000 "Best Practices and Outreach for Active Traffic Management" • B. Kuhn • 01.01.10 - 12.31.10 • \$122,000 "Real-Timing the 2010 Urban Mobility Report" • T. Lomax • 01.01.10 - 12.31.10 • \$170,000 "Development of a Short-Term Prediction Model for Commercial Vehicle Crossing University Transportation Center for MobilityTM Upwardly Mobile is produced by: